Stan Jones (songwriter): Personal life

 Jones married twice.
 He had a daughter with his first wife, but later gave up all parental rights.
 His second marriage produced one son.

 Death

 Jones died from cancer in Los Angeles in 1963 at the age of 49.
-He was buried at Calvary Memorial Park in his hometown, Douglas.
+He was buried at Calvary Memorial Park in his hometown, Douglas, Arizona.

 Recognition

 In 1997, he was posthumously inducted into the Western Music Association Hall of Fame.